ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 		c.
 Any Modules that have been removed or still being used
 		d.
 Any other programs you don't want them to call-out to their home servers

+	9. Disable any of the Windows Apps that may be in the Firewall (Camera, Maps, Calendar, Calculator, etc.

+	10. Disable all DOMAIN and PUBLIC rules, but do not disable PUBLIC if you're going to use a Laptop

+	11. While you're here, Disable Glasswire Service

+	12. Click on Outbound Rules

+	13. Basically Disable all PUBLIC and DOMAIN rules, all IPv6, any Windows Apps like before

 --------------------------------------------------------------------------------------------------------------------------------------------------
 Note: 	You can delete the firewall rules for the Windows modules or just disable them!
 Just know that if you're still using them, they will
 		message you asking for a way out.
 Disabling them is the easiest way to block them.
 Also notice all the Glasswire rules...to view them:
 			a.
 Double click on one of them
 			b.
 Select Program and Services tab
 			c.
 Find the name of the application being blocked